ayupow/Analyzing_public_sentiments_to_data_center_energy_consumption/README.md

 Before submitting these codes to Github, all of them have been tested to be well-performed (as shown in the screwshots).
 Even so, we are not able to guarantee their operation in other computing environments due to the differences in the python version, computer operating system, and adopted hardware.

-### 2.2 Mine posts and comments from twitter
+### 2.2 Mine posts and comments from Twitter

 https://github.com/user-attachments/assets/b0bdbe0e-6b89-4528-925c-2dd4259719c3

 ↑↑↑ A video to showcase the data mining from Twitter, all collected social media data could be found in Table S1.

-↑↑↑ All codes could be found below
+↓↓↓ All codes could be found below

 ### 2.3 Sentiment labeling by Gemma 2, Llama 3.2 & Phi 3